Yunlin County: Museums and cultural centers

-Bee Story House is located beside the green tunnel of Gukeng.
-You can see a large turf once you enter the park.
-There is a very eye-catching big bee on the roof of the pavilion.
-On both sides of the door are bees to greet visitors.
-The theme is an exhibition of honey, bees and honey tasting.
-Children can play on the grass.
+The Honey Museum (Bee Story House) is located beside Gukeng's Green Tunnel Park.
+The museum has exhibits on honey, bees, and honey tasting.

 Festivals

 Festivals, such as the Beigang International Music Festival, are regularly held in the county.

 Theme parks

 The Janfusun Fancyworld is a theme park in the county.

 Chan Chau Ku is a dairy farm.
 Although there were quite a few dairy farmers in the area, there was no way for tourists to visit the parks.
 So the founder decided to build a leisure farm and open the park for free to encourage everyone to get close to nature.

 Nature

 Yunlin County houses the Chenglong Wetlands, Erlun Sports Park, Penglai Waterfall and Ten Thousand Year Gorge.